Getting Your Chipped Tooth Repaired in Cincinnati Is Easy

-A chip in a tooth can be anything from a tiny flake off of the enamel to a full-blown break reaching the gums.
+A chip in a tooth can be anything from a tiny flake off the enamel to a full-blown break that extends down to the gums.
 Sometimes, a chipped tooth is little more than a bother after the pain from the initial trauma subsides.
 In other cases, the damage can cause a massive toothache, leave the tooth prone to breakage, and expose the root and nerve to possible infection.

-Even if a chipped tooth seems barely noticeable, you should still have your Cincinnati family dentist repair it.
-What looks like a tiny break in your filling can compromise the health of the entire tooth.
+Even if the break seems barely noticeable, you should still have the chip repaired by your Cincinnati family dentist.
+What appears to be a minor crack in your filling can compromise the health of the entire tooth.

 Methods of Repairing a Chipped Tooth or Cracked Filling

 Your dentist will determine the most appropriate treatment for your chipped tooth based on the severity and type of damage.
-If most of your tooth has broken off or the damage or decay is too significant, you’ll probably need a tooth extraction and a dental implant to replace the tooth.
+If most of your tooth has broken off or the injury or decay is too significant, you’ll probably need a tooth extraction and a dental implant as a replacement.
 A tooth with extensive injury or damage below the gum line likely needs removal and replacement to protect the rest of the teeth, gums, and jaw from further damage and infection.

-When just a tiny piece of the tooth breaks off, a qualified emergency dentist in your area can usually repair the tooth in one visit.
-The dentist will examine the tooth to ensure the defect is not more extensive than a chip.
-The best way to fix a below-the-gum chip is dental bonding, as opposed to more severe chips, which require tooth extraction and an implant.
+When only a small part of a tooth breaks off, a qualified emergency dentist in your area can usually fix the tooth in a single visit.
+The dentist will examine the tooth to make sure the damage isn’t more extensive than a chip.
+The best way to repair a below-the-gum chip is dental bonding, while more serious chips might require tooth extraction and an implant.

 Fillings for Chipped Teeth Not Visible

-The most common repair for a chipped or cracked tooth is a filling, especially if you can’t see the tooth when you smile.
-This restorative treatment involves removing the damage or decay and reshaping or protecting the tooth with a metal, porcelain, or resin-based filling.
-If the chip is more than minor, your dentist might cap the filled tooth with a crown instead.
+The most common fix for a chipped or cracked tooth is a filling, especially if you can’t see the tooth when you smile.
+This restorative treatment involves removing the damaged or decayed tissue and shaping or protecting the tooth with a metal, porcelain, or resin-based filling.
+If the chip is more than minor, your dentist might cover the filled tooth with a crown instead.

 Dental Bonding for Visibly Chipped Teeth

-If the tooth damage is noticeable when you smile, a dentist will probably recommend dental bonding, which doesn’t require numbing.
-This process uses a tooth-colored composite resin the dentist sculpts to match the tooth’s original shape.
+If the tooth damage is noticeable when you smile, a dentist will probably recommend bonding, which doesn’t require numbing.
+This process uses a tooth-colored composite resin that the dentist sculpts to match the tooth’s original shape.
 The sculpting happens after etching the tooth’s surface to enhance adhesion.
-The dentist then cures the bonding with UV light.
+The dentist then cures the bonding with ultraviolet (UV) light.

-The bonding process restores the tooth to its original appearance and function.
+A significant benefit of bonding is that it restores the tooth to its original appearance and function.
 That’s why it’s such a popular procedure for fixing damaged front teeth.

-Dental bonding has a few drawbacks.
+Dental bonding has a few drawbacks, however.
 For one thing, the color of the bonded part won’t change with your natural teeth.
-If you get teeth brightening from your local dentist, your whitened teeth won’t match your bonding.
+If you undergo professional teeth whitening with your local dentist, your whitened teeth may not match the color of your bonding material.

-Another issue with bonding is that the resin material isn’t as strong as your real teeth, meaning you’ll have to redo the bonding every 5-10 years.
-Also, the bonding won’t protect you from future damage due to biting down hard, grinding, or eating sticky foods.
+Another downside of bonding is that the resin material isn’t as strong as natural teeth, so you’ll probably need to redo the bonding every 5-10 years.
+Another drawback is that bonding won’t protect you from future damage caused by biting hard, grinding, or eating sticky foods.

 Repairing Chipped Teeth with Extensive Decay